-Capitol College conducts the annual commencement ceremony in May on the campus in Laurel.
-Transcripts always reflect the exact semester the degree program is completed, but the date degree conferred information on transcripts and diplomas is the month and year of the appropriate commencement ceremony.
+Capitol College conducts the annual commencement ceremony in May in Laurel.
+Transcripts always reflect the exact semester the degree program is completed.
+The "date degree conferred" information on transcripts and diplomas is the month and year of the next commencement ceremony, except that the "date degree conferred" for students completing their degree requirements during the summer in August.

-Undergraduate Graduation Requirements
+Undergraduate Requirements